Are you wondering what to expect in your Paris hotel?

 3. Paris Hotel Elevators Are Even Smaller

-Unless you're staying in a 4- or 5-star hotel, expect the elevator in your Paris hotel to be tiny, just large enough to fit 1-2 people and a suitcase or two.
+Unless you're staying in a 4- or 5-star hotel, expect the elevator in your Paris hotel to be tiny (if it has one at all), and just large enough to fit 1-2 people and a suitcase or two.

-And remember, most 1-star, many 2-star, and even a few 3-star hotels don't have elevators, nor will they necessarily have someone to help you with your luggage - so if you want to avoid hoisting your bags up several flights of stairs, verify the presence of an elevator or lift when you book.
+And remember, most 1-star, many 2-star, and even a few 3-star hotels don't have elevators, nor do they typically have someone to help you with your luggage - so if you want to avoid hoisting your bags up several flights of stairs, pack light, and verify the presence of an elevator or lift when you book.

 4. Air Conditioning - Don't Assume Your Hotel Will Have It!

-Most, but not all, 3-star Paris hotels and even a few 2-stars have air conditioning, even though it is required only for 4-star and 5-star properties.
+Most, but not all, 3-star Paris hotels and even some 2-stars have air conditioning, even though it is required only for 4-star and 5-star properties.

 Paris summers can get hot - sometimes very hot - and steamy, so if you are traveling during this period, you will probably want to book a hotel with a/c.

-Until relatively recently, most hotels in Paris did not offer air conditioning, which is actually a plus: most hotel a/c systems are fairly new, quiet, and comfortable, with individual controls in each guestroom.
+Until relatively recently, most hotels in Paris did not offer air conditioning, which is actually a plus for present-day visitors: most hotel a/c systems are fairly new, quiet, and comfortable, with individual controls in each guestroom.

 If you're used to the relatively poor a/c systems in many American and Canadian hotels, even those at the upper end of the luxury spectrum, get ready to feel pleasantly surprised by the quality of the a/c in Paris hotels.